-Rowling has lived a "rags to riches" life story, in which she progressed from living on state benefits to being the world's first billionaire author.
-She lost her billionaire status after giving away much of her earnings to charity, but remains one of the wealthiest people in the world.
-She is the United Kingdom's bestselling living author, with sales in excess of £238M.
-The 2016 ''Sunday Times Rich List'' estimated Rowling's fortune at £600 million, ranking her as the joint 197th richest person in the UK. ''Time'' named her a runner-up for its 2007 Person of the Year, noting the social, moral, and political inspiration she has given her fans.
+Rowling has lived a "rags to riches" life in which she progressed from living on benefits to being named the world's first billionaire author by ''Forbes''.
+However, Rowling disputed the assertion, saying she was not a billionaire.
+Forbes reported that she lost her billionaire status after giving away much of her earnings to charity but remains one of the wealthiest people in the world.
+She is the UK's best-selling living author, with sales in excess of £238 million.
+The ''2019 Sunday Times Rich List'' estimated Rowling's fortune at £750 million, ranking her as the joint 191st richest person in the UK. ''Time'' named her a runner-up for its 2007 Person of the Year, noting the social, moral, and political inspiration she has given her fans.
 In October 2010, Rowling was named the "Most Influential Woman in Britain" by leading magazine editors.
-She has supported charities, including Comic Relief, One Parent Families and Multiple Sclerosis Society of Great Britain, and launched her own charity, Lumos.
+She has supported multiple charities, including Comic Relief, One Parent Families, and Multiple Sclerosis Society of Great Britain, as well as launching her own charity, Lumos.
 Provided by Wikipedia

-Showing 1 - 6 of 6 for search: 'Rowling, Joanne K', query time: 0.02s
+Showing 1 - 5 of 5 for search: 'Rowling, Joanne K', query time: 0.03s